fabricior/rsvp-telegram-bot/README.md

 - Jest
 - Google Cloud Functions
 - Docker
     - Limited support.
-Dockerfile is no longer needed for deployment as Google Cloud Functions create its own image.
+Dockerfile is no longer needed for deployment as Google Cloud Functions create their own image.

 ### Features overview